openKolibri/halo-90/readme.md

 ![IMG-BL-HUB37A-AV-TRB]

 #### Microcontroller
 *STMicroelectonics's* [STM8L151G4] acts as the main controller for the earring.
 The low power microcontroller has a wide range of peripherals, a long expected production life, and low cost and availability in high quantities.
-Running at its max speed of `16 Mhz` is able to easily charliplex the 90 Leds at over `1 kHz`.
+Running at its max speed of `16 MHz` is able to easily charliplex the 90 Leds at over `1 kHz`.
 The `12b ADC` is used to readout the microphone and has plenty of flash (up to `32k`) to store an assortment of light patterns or complex processed designs.

 ![IMG-STM8L15xxx]